Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/BitVM - Compute Anything on Bitcoin.md

    - It's very early - it will take a long time to create all the building blocks for more complex computation.
 At this stage, using BitVM basically means programming at the level of circuit design.
    - BitVM requires a lot of data to be generated and processed, which incurs an off-chain data management cost - tapleaf trees could theoretically grow to billions of leaves (requiring hundreds of megabytes for a reasonably complex program).
+   - In the worst possible case, you might need ~250 bitcoin transactions to settle an entire challenge/proof series if the counterparty consistently disputes the computation outcome.
    - BitVM's current proposal is limited to 2-party interactions, restricting constructions like sidechains or rollups - multi-party smart contracts are supposedly theoretically possible, but more research is needed.
    - Contracts are "one-time use" (related to the 2-party limitation) - every time 2 people engage in one of these contracts, they have to set up an entirely new bitcoin transaction.